Hey plus size babes!

 Curve Conscious’ motto is “Buy.
 Sell.
 Swap.” offering both vintage and new items in their Philadelphia store.
 Founder Adrienne Ray was frustrated for years with local consignment, resale and thrift shops for their lack of plus-size clothing options, Adrienne decided it was time to give what curvy women all across Philadelphia have been waiting for — a place to buy contemporary and trendy plus-size apparel at a fraction of retail price.

 Another of my favorites is Premme, whose co-founders regularly discuss politics, their support for Black Lives Matter and intersectional feminism.
-You’ve probably most definitely seen one of the cofounders, Gabi Greg (aka @GabiFresh), who is African American.
+The brand is no longer producing pieces, but you can snag their pieces on websites like Poshmark. <3

 View this post on Instagram